Americans give bosses same message in record numbers: I quit

 It is typically perceived as a signal of worker confidence when people leave the jobs they hold.
 The vast majority of people quit for a new position.

 The number of available jobs has topped 10 million for four consecutive months.
 The record before the pandemic was 7.5 million.
-There were more job openings in September than the 7.7 million unemployed, illustrating the difficulties so many companies have had to find workers.
+There were more job openings in September than the 7.7 million unemployed, illustrating the difficulties so many companies have had finding workers.

 Quitting has risen particularly sharply in industries that are mostly made up of in-person service jobs, such as restaurants, hotels, and retail, and factories where people work in close proximity.
 That suggests that at least some people quitting are doing so out of fear of COVID-19 and may be leaving the workforce.